emmajane/tito/workshop-planning/funding_models.md

+---
+layout: default
+title: A New Funding Model for Curriculum
+---

 # A New Funding Model for Curriculum

 I’m putting together the sales information for the new course that I’m writing with Lorna.
 We’ve opted for a new funding model for the workshop.
 It is very much based on the idea of a Kickstarter “prepaid” project.
 It is also very similar to the format I’ve used for one of my other workshops where I required a minimum number of registrants and agreed to give a free license to the content so that participants could reuse as much of the material as possible.
 From the sales page: